In 2004 the FAA announced the new Sport Pilot Rules and Certification of

 The aircraft and instructor cost required for a student who progresses

 through the course in the minimum of 20 hours is approximately $3,300.

 However, we recommend that you budget for a total of 25-35 hours based

 on national averages of the time required to complete the rating.

-books, headset, navigation aids, etc. We offer some
+headset, navigation aids, etc. We offer these items with flight time

 What are the basic “qualifications”?